Hammett equation

 In organic chemistry, the Hammett equation describes a linear free-energy relationship relating reaction rates and equilibrium constants for many reactions involving benzoic acid derivatives with meta- and para-substituents to each other with just two parameters: a substituent constant and a reaction constant.
 This equation was developed and published by Louis Plack Hammett in 1937 as a follow-up to qualitative observations in his 1935 publication.

 The basic idea is that for any two reactions with two aromatic reactants only differing in the type of substituent, the change in free energy of activation is proportional to the change in Gibbs free energy.
-This notion does not follow from elemental thermochemistry or chemical kinetics and was introduced by Hammett intuitively.
+It is important to understand, that the equilibrium constants in this relationship come from thermodynamics but the reaction rate constants come from chemical kinetics, and neither discipline predicts such relationship.
+Instead, it was introduced by Hammett empirically.
 (Note: The opening line in his 1935 publication reads: "The idea that there is some sort of relationship between the rate of a reaction and the equilibrium constant is one of the most persistently held and at the same time most emphatically denied concepts in chemical theory".)
+Hammett equation belongs to a larger set of correlations between the rate of a chemical reaction and its driving force.